-For most of us, the anxiety-diet connection begins and ends with having too much coffee before work and experiencing those uncomfortable, anxious jitters afterward.
+For most of us, the connection between anxiety and diet begins and ends with having too much coffee before work and experiencing those uncomfortable, anxious jitters afterward.
 But when you consider the profound influence your diet and lifestyle choices have on your overall well-being, the idea that what you put into your body influences your mental health isn't so farfetched.

 While many doctors are quick to prescribe antidepressant medication to patients struggling with mental health issues like anxiety and depression, others, like Uma Naidoo, MD, an instructor in psychiatry at Harvard Medical School, are beginning to acknowledge the very real connection between diet and mental health.

-Read on for Naidoo's take on the dietary and lifestyle decisions that have been scientifically proven to ease anxiety.
+Naidoo's take on dietary and lifestyle decisions has been scientifically proven to ease anxiety.